 Plan Administration.
 As permitted by the terms of the AYRO Operating Equity Plan, the AYRO Operating board of directors delegated administration of the AYRO Operating Equity Plan to the compensation committee of AYRO Operating's board of directors (the "AYRO Operating Committee").
 As used herein with respect to the AYRO Operating Equity Plan, the term "AYRO Operating Committee" refers to any committee AYRO Operating's board of directors may have appointed to administer the AYRO Operating Equity Plan as well as to the board of directors itself.
-Subject to the provisions of the AYRO Operating Equity Plan, the AYRO Operating Equity Plan and awards granted under it and to determine the persons to whom and the dates on which awards would have been granted, the number of shares of common stock to be subject to each award, the time or times during the term of each award within which all or a portion of such award may have been exercised, the exercise price, the type of consideration to have been paid, and the other terms and provisions of each award, which need not have been identical.
+Subject to the provisions of the AYRO Operating Equity Plan, the AYRO Operating Committee had the power to construe and interpret the AYRO Operating Equity Plan and awards granted under it and to determine the persons to whom and the dates on which awards would have been granted, the number of shares of common stock to be subject to each award, the time or times during the term of each award within which all or a portion of such award may have been exercised, the exercise price, the type of consideration to have been paid, and the other terms and provisions of each award, which need not have been identical.
 All decisions, determinations and interpretations by the AYRO Operating Committee regarding the AYRO Operating Equity Plan and any awards granted under it were final, binding and conclusive on all participants or other persons claiming rights under the AYRO Operating Equity Plan or any award.

 Options.
 Options granted under the AYRO Operating Equity Plan may (i) either have been "incentive stock options" within the meaning of Section 422 of the Code, or "nonqualified stock options," and (ii) became exercisable in cumulative increments ("vest") as determined by the AYRO Operating Committee.
 Such increments may have been based on continued service to AYRO Operating over a certain period of time, the occurrence of certain performance milestones, or other criteria as determined by the Committee.
 Options granted under the AYRO Operating Equity Plan may have been subject to different vesting terms.
 The AYRO Operating Committee generally had the power to accelerate the time during which an option may have vested or have been exercised.
 Options may not have had an exercise price per share of less than 100% (110% in the case of a participant who owned more than 10% of the combined voting power of AYRO Operating or an affiliate (a "10% Stockholder")) of the fair market value of a share of AYRO Operating common stock on the date of grant or a term longer than ten years (five years in the case of a 10% Stockholder).
-To the extent provided by the terms of an option, a participant may have satisfied any federal, state or local tax withholding obligation relating to the exercise, or by such other method as may be set forth in the option agreement or authorized by the AYRO Operating Committee.
-The treatment of options under the AYRO Operating Equity Plan upon a participant's termination of employment with or service.
-Incentive stock options are not transferable except by will or by the laws of descent and distribution, provided that a participant may designate a beneficiary who may exercise an option following the participant's death.
-Non-qualified stock options are transferable to certain permitted transferees (as provided in the option award agreement.
+To the extent provided by the terms of an option, a participant may have satisfied any federal, state or local tax withholding obligation relating to the exercise of such option by a cash payment upon exercise, by authorizing AYRO Operating to withhold a portion of the stock otherwise issuable to the participant upon exercise, or by such other method as may be set forth in the option agreement or authorized by the AYRO Operating Committee.
+The treatment of options under the AYRO Operating Equity Plan upon a participant's termination of employment with or service to AYRO Operating were set forth in the applicable award agreement, which typically provided that the options will terminate three months after a termination of employment or service.
+Incentive stock options are not transferable except by will or by the laws of descent and distribution, provided that a participant may designate a beneficiary